 - Connect what they read to ideas from other readings.

 These are all skills they need to master over time.
 I can choose just one of those steps for my child to work on next year.

-It’s also important to not set too many goals for one year so you and your children are not overwhelmed.
-If you are trying to focus on too many, it will be difficult to ensure your child is making progress.
+It’s also important to not set too many goals for one year so that you and your children do not feel overwhelmed.
+Focus on one or two at a time.

 This seems obvious, right?
 But think back to the last time you wanted your child to do something.
 Did you actually communicate that to him?
 If you’re like me, probably not.
 It probably stayed in your head.